ralphcajipe/candyshop/README.md

 # candyshop
-Candyshop with the JOptionPane class
+Simple candy shop with the JOptionPane class